Crispy Roasted Brussels Sprouts

-These crispy roasted Brussels sprouts are one of the simplest and most reliable ways to turn a humble vegetable into something deeply flavorful.
-Roasting brings out their natural sweetness while creating golden, caramelized edges and tender centers.
-It's the kind of side dish that quietly steals the spotlight.
+These crispy roasted Brussels sprouts are one of the easiest ways to turn a plain veggie into something really tasty.
+Roasting brings out their natural sweetness and gives them those nice golden, caramelized edges with a tender center.
+It's the kind of side dish that really knows how to grab attention!

 Background